 This pump is an 80 Series, semi-open impeller, selfpriming centrifugal model.
-It is close-coupled to a 1/3 H.P., three phase, totally enclosed, fan-cooled electric motor.
-The basic material of construction for wetted parts is gray iron, with stainless steel motor shaft.
-The pump is designed for handling most non-volatile, nonflammable liquids containing specified entrained solids.
+It is close-coupled to a 1 H.P., single phase, explosion-proof electric motor.
+The basic material of construction for wetted parts is gray iron, with a bronze impeller and stainless steel motor shaft.
+The pump is designed to handle petroleum products or other industrial liquids that do not contain large entrained solids.